How to clear iPhone storage

 Go to Settings > General > iPhone Storage.

 Depending on how you use your iPhone, you might have a huge and bloated Photos app, bursting with photos and videos.
 Or it might be games and social media apps that are hoarding the most storage.
-Below are five easy steps you can follow to free up storage on iPhone regardless of your iPhone use.
+Below are six easy steps you can follow to free up storage on iPhone regardless of your iPhone use.

 How to clear storage on iPhone